BradNeuberg/svgweb/README.md

    * Issue 217: replaceChild + setAttribute can lead to display glitches for Flash viewer
    * Issue 181: insertBefore adds object twice which can cause strange display errors

-<span id="dracolisk_contributors"></span>Many thanks from the core SVG Web team (Rick Masters, Brad Neuberg, and James Hight) to the many many contributors to this release, including IBM:
+Many thanks from the core SVG Web team (Rick Masters, Brad Neuberg, and James Hight) to the many many contributors to this release, including IBM:

    * Le Roux Bernard
    * Li Yang